 - We recommend adding data and using an internet app such as WhatsApp to communicate, rather than relying on texting and calling.
 Not only is adding data often quite cheap, communicating using data is often cheaper than calling.

 Check with your phone provider before travelling to see how much it will cost you to use your phone abroad in order to avoid any nasty surprises!

 Preparing your gear for a trip to somewhere as remote and wild as Patagonia can be a bit of a task, especially when you'll be crossing borders between Argentina and Chile.
 We get lots of questions about kit lists, from the right sleeping bag to the best windproof jackets, but it's mostly about plug sockets and adaptors.

 A Chilean plug socket has two cylindrical prongs.
 The voltage is 220V.

 The Argentinian plug socket is a bit more unusual with holes for three flat prongs.
 However, the top prong doesn't have a function, so adaptors only include the bottom two prongs.
 However, some plugs support the two cylindrical prong plugs that the Chileans use.
 The voltage is 220V.

-When travelling in Patagonia, it's usually best to buy a multi-adapter which includes adaptors for both Chile and Argentina.
-Amazon sells multi-adaptors for around £20/$25
+When travelling in Patagonia, it's usually best to buy a multi-adapter that includes adaptors for both Chile and Argentina.
+Amazon sells multi-adaptors for around £20/$25.